 Verilog configuration blocks define a set of rules that explicitly specify the exact source description to be used for each instance in a design.
-A configuration block is defined outside the module and multiple configuration blocks are supported.
+A configuration block is defined outside the module.
+Currently, support is limited to single configuration blocks.

-'''

 config configName;

 design libraryIdentifier.moduleName;

 default liblist listofLibraries;

 configurationRule;

 endconfig

-'''